 As a leader, you know that the urgent and important stuff (Quadrant 1) tends to occupy most of our time.
 Right?
 Doing otherwise is hard.
 We focus our leadership time (and energy) on the next priority item.
 And, the list of priority items is without end.
 I know this has been my experience.

-Of course, most of these people are, by definition, not “leaders.”
-I would say, though, that in the church one high-level leader that does spend much of their time in “Quadrant 1” is the Executive Pastor.
+Of course, many of these people are, by definition, not “leaders.”
+However, I would say that in the church, one high-level leader who spends much of their time in “Quadrant 1” is the Executive Pastor.
 I know it sounds crazy, but at least up to a certain level of attendance, the church can’t afford the support staff needed to handle the stuff that must be done today, this week, this month.

-The senior pastor is able to spend almost all of their time in “Quadrant 2,” thanks to their executive pastor.
+The senior pastor can spend almost all of their time in “Quadrant 2,” thanks to their executive pastor.
 Nice!